Zyanetralys/Zyanetralys/README.md

 Hi!
 I'm a cybersecurity enthusiast just starting my journey in this fascinating world.
 You might wonder about my unique handle, so let me break it down for you!

-🎯 The Story Behind the Name
+🎯 The Story Behind the Name ZYANETRALYS
-ZYANETRALYS isn't just a random username, it's built from three meaningful parts that represent who I am and who I'm becoming:

 ZYA - The Observer
 From Tzofiya, meaning "the one who watches"